alexisflesch/mathquest/app/handler_audit_report.md

 - **Solution:** Update answer handler to always select the DEFERRED participant and session/timer for deferred mode, even if a LIVE participant exists for the same user/game.
 - **Checklist:** See `plan.md` for new phase and validation steps.
 - **Status:** [ ] Pending code update and validation.

+## [2025-06-23] Unified Call Sites: Canonical Timer/Session Context Passed to DRY Handler
+- All socket event registrations for answer submission (GAME_ANSWER) now resolve the canonical timer/session context (timer, gameState, participant, gameInstance) before invoking the answer handler.
+- No legacy or mode-specific logic remains at the handler or call site; all modes (live, deferred, quiz, practice) use the same DRY handler and context resolution.
+- Deferred tournament flow relies on the main handler registration, which is now fully modernized.
+- Checklist in `plan.md` marked complete.
+All requirements for timer/session unification and DRY handler are satisfied.
+- Next: Validate in all modes and fill in test results in `plan.md` after QA.

+## [2025-06-24] Bugfix: Nested gameState Property Access in Answer Handler
+- Root Cause: The answer handler was checking `gameState.status`, but the loaded object is nested (`gameState.gameState.status`).
+This caused the handler to reject valid answer submissions with 'Game is not active' errors, even when the user's session was active.
+- Fix: Updated the answer handler to check `gameState.gameState.status` and `gameState.gameState.answersLocked`.
+- Documentation: Added a clarifying comment in the handler code about the nested structure of the loaded game state.
+- Checklist: See `plan.md` for updated checklist and testing steps.